 - am I sending it to one person or a list of recipients?
 If a list is everyone on the list entitled to see the message?
 Do I want them all to see the message? - if the message is too sensitive, should I be using e-mail at all?
 Consider a controlled fax message or telephone call, followed by normal mail. - always be careful when forwarding e-mails particularly if you don't want the original writer, or someone else on the circulation list, to see your comments.
 Clicking on the 'reply to all' option could reveal confidential or embarrassing information to Council employees, other councillors, clients or suppliers.
 Remember to: - double check where your mail is going - read every recipient's name before you send it - when everything is checked and you are sure it is correct, then send the message.
-If in doubt, don't send it! - If in doubt about anything, ask.
-Contact the IT Security Officer.
+If in doubt, don't send it! - check your e-mail size if sending attachments - if in doubt about anything, ask.
+Contact your Information Services Manager or the IT Security Officer on 25 6262 or by e-mail to alison.jones@derby.gov.uk.